madhukant-tripathi/java--Monthyear/README.md

-Java Month-Year Calendar
+# Month and Year Calendar Program

-This Java program can create a calendar for any month and any year.
+This is a simple Java program made by me.
+It shows the calendar of any month and year.
-I have written the complete logic myself using only Scanner class and basic Java concepts.

-## Logic Used
+## What this program does

-- Takes month and year using Scanner class
+- Takes month and year as input
-- Checks leap year using conditions
-- Calculates starting day of the month
+- Finds the correct starting day
-- Prints calendar using loops
+- Prints the calendar
+- Works correctly for leap year

+## What I used
+- Loops
+- If-else
+- Arrays
+- Basic math logic

+## Why I made this
+I wanted to know how a calendar is made.
+This program helped me understand dates and logic.

+## How to run
+- Compile the program
+- Run it
+- Enter month and year

+I made this program myself for practice.